logux/docs/guide/starting/project.md

   client/
 ```

-We will use `api/` folder for types and constant shared between client and server.
+We will use the `api/` folder for types and constants shared between the client and server.

-Create `api/index.ts` with subprotocol version (client-server API).
+Create `api/index.ts` with the subprotocol version (client-server API).

 ```ts
 export const SUBPROTOCOL = 1
 ```

-Update it every time you change an API to track old clients (and suggest different handler if necessary).
+Update it every time you change the API to track old clients (and suggest a different handler if necessary).

 [Next chapter](./server.md)